Who we’re looking for

 Once you have successfully completed these courses, you'll be debriefed by your local manager and move to the development phase.
 You'll be given your pager and able to respond to incidents in a limited capacity.
 Find out more about our training courses.

 You'll be expected to take part in regular training so that you can safely and efficiently carry out all your work and operate equipment, and you'll be paid for attendance at any training courses.

-You need to be at least 18-years-old at the start of employment, but you can apply before then.
+You must be at least 18 years old at the start of employment, but you can apply before you reach that age.
 There is no maximum age limit for applications.